-According to the Employment Agency of Montenegro, during last years, the majority of non-residential labour force was engaged from Serbia.
+According to the Employment Agency of Montenegro, during last year, the majority of non-residential labour force was engaged from Serbia (about 51 %).
 These are mainly employed in Podgorica, which is one of the adjacent areas.

 One important reason for high unemployment is the reliance on agriculture, agricultural processing and traditional manufacturing industries on the Serbian side of the border.